 Move the slider to see how your points would have performed in every invitation round since January 2022.

-At 85 points, you would have cleared the cutoff in 2 of the 4 rounds where Motor Mechanic (General)s got 189 invitations since 2022.
+At 85 points, you would have cleared the cutoff in 3 of the 5 rounds where Motor Mechanic (General)s got 189 invitations since 2022.
 The last actual invitation was 7 November 2024, with the cutoff at 85 points.
-In 8 of the last 12 rounds, no Motor Mechanic (General)s were invited at all.
+In 8 of the last 13 rounds, no Motor Mechanic (General)s were invited at all.

 Skipped in the 2 most recent rounds.
-Motor Mechanic (General) wasn't invited in either 21 August 2025 or 13 November 2025.
+Motor Mechanic (General) wasn't invited in either 13 November 2025 or 4 June 2026.
 Last actual invitation: 7 November 2024 at 85 points.

 Motor Mechanic (General) (321211) is on the MLTSSL, eligible for the 186, 189, 190, 482, 491, 494 visa programs.
 Skills assessment via TRA.

-Across the 12 fully-itemised invitation rounds since January 2022, Motor Mechanic (General) received 189 invitations in 4 of them, and was skipped in 8.
+Across the 13 fully-itemised invitation rounds since January 2022, Motor Mechanic (General) received 189 invitations in 5 of them, and was skipped in 8.
 Where invitations were issued, the bar has trended upward (from 65 to 95 points).
 The most recent invitation was 7 November 2024, with the cutoff at 85 points.
-The two most recent rounds (21 August 2025 and 13 November 2025) skipped the occupation entirely.
+The two most recent rounds (13 November 2025 and 4 June 2026) skipped the occupation entirely.
 The Department of Home Affairs doesn't publish round-by-round occupation selection logic, so historical patterns shouldn't be read as forecasts.

 | Round date | 189 cutoff | 491 (FS) cutoff |